 This image says it all when it comes to trying something frightening.
-I find the dare to try a new method for work is like falling back into a “trust fall.”
+I find the dare to try a new method for work is like dropping back into a “trust fall.”
 It takes courage to get honest about what I love, especially when it comes to earning a living.

 Even if you are much older than someone graduating from college, I bet you can you relate to at least one of their stressful dilemmas.
 Ask yourself: